 If you are considering a career in optometry you will be required to complete a university degree over a 3.5–7-year duration, depending on which university you enrol in.
 You can find out more on the Australian Health Practitioner Regulation Agency (AHPRA) website by searching for ‘Approved Programs of Study’.

 Once you graduate there are many paths that you can take.
 You could:

-- work in an independent practice or in a larger corporation
+- work in clinical practice

 - try working, studying or volunteering overseas